drcandacemakedamoore/cleanX/paper/paper.md

 unrealistic for many data science practitioners and researchers to afford the hours of an imaging specialist for every data cleaning task.
 This package speeds up data cleaning, and gives researchers some basic insights into datasets of images.
+Instead of examining all data by hand or writing bespoke functions for cleaning every specific dataset, the software allows users to decrease the amount of data that needs to be reviewed by hand, and explore and clean data automatically.
 It also has functions for augmenting X-ray images so that the resultant images are within domain data.

 Automated data cleaning can improve dataset quality on some parameters.
 This work includes open code originally built to help with